SamWindell/Signet/docs/usage.md

 ## trim
 #### Description:
-Trimmer: removes the start or end of the file(s).
+TrimCommand: removes the start or end of the file(s).
 This subcommand has itself 2 subcommands, 'start' and 'end'; one of which must be specified.
 For each, the amount to remove must be specified.

 #### Usage:
 trim `[OPTIONS] SUBCOMMAND`